Quaker Harbour: History

 The British navigator and Antarctic explorer James Weddell, who visited the Falklands in 1819–1824, overwintered ashore on Weddell Island (known at that time as Swan Island) at Quaker Harbour in May–September 1823.
+The harbour lies on the western side of Weddell Island.
+Two Hispanicized versions exist for Quaker Harbour; either Bahia de la Plata or Peurto de Ximenez.